NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 The aim of Neutrino is to reduce the code overhead, due to the complexity of the GPU-accelerated paradigm, in order to let the users concentrate on the implementation of their algorithms.
-The mathematical computation of interest is done by means of a single OpenCL *kernel* defined in the thekernel.cl file and running on the OpenCL *client* device (GPU).
-The kernel is invoked by a Neutrino *program* defined by the program.cpp file and running on the OpenCL *host* device (CPU), where the client is resident (e.g. a CPU-based PC having a GPU card).
+The architecture of this computational paradigm is based on a parallel execution of routines running on a OpenCL *client* computing device (e.g. GPU card) and scheduled by a C++ *program* running on the *host* device carrying the client (e.g. a PC).
+The mathematical computation of interest is first prepared on the host device starting by the `main.cpp` file and then run, by means further code written in so called OpenCL *kernel* files, on the client.
 User-defined variables can be exchanged between the program running on the host and the kernel running on the client via the OpenCL framework.
-The results of the mathematical computation running on the client can be directly rendered in a 3D animated OpenGL *GUI* (Graphical User Interface) via the OpenCL/GL *interoperability* modality.
+The results of the mathematical computation running on the client can be directly plot in a 3D (also animated) OpenGL *GUI* (Graphical User Interface) thanks to a modality called OpenCL/GL *interoperability*.
+The interoperability allows the data buffers used for the computation within the OpenCL framework and already allocated on the client to be directly shared with the OpenGL framework in order to be used for the graphics rendition by the client itself: the advantage of this is the usage of the fast GPU memory of the client for both computational and graphics purposes, without using the memory space of the host.

-The host can also directly render some graphics on the OpenGL GUI via the OpenGL framework.
+Moreover, the host can also directly render some graphics on the OpenGL GUI via the OpenGL framework, if necessary.

 @dot
 graph neutrino_nutshell